 From where?
 Amsterdam from Dresden, Krakow, Düsseldorf.

-The Netherlands is the perfect destination for your first bike tour regardless of your age, stamina and experience.
-Don’t limit yourself to touristy Amsterdam, there are plenty of things to do and see in Rotterdam, Utrecht and Groningen.
+The Netherlands is the perfect destination for your first bike tour, regardless of age, stamina and experience.
+Don’t limit yourself to touristy Amsterdam.
+There are plenty of things to do and see in Rotterdam, Utrecht and Groningen.
 And if you need some quiet time in nature, visit Utrechtse Heuvelrug National Park, Zeeland or Friesland.

 flexoffers